edgi-govdata-archiving/EEW-Report-Making/README.md

 AllPrograms will write its results into an Output subdirectory.
 Each CD will be written into a sub-directory of Output made up of the state and CD, such as AL1 for Alabama's first district.
 This sub-directory will contain all of the file results for the district.
 For a state there is no CD in the directory's name.
 Alabama's statewide data is in directory AL, for example.

 ### Consolidate violation data from all CDs

+The report card's dotplot of violations per 100 facilities needs the violationsper1000__<State>-<district>-<datestamp>.csv for every congressional district to be consolidated into a single report.
+Running the violations_per.py script will accomplish this.
+The following steps should be followed: